xwal/awesome-stars/topics.md

 ## agent

+- [herdrdev/herdr](https://github.com/herdrdev/herdr) - the runtime your coding agents live on
 - [AvdLee/Xcode-Build-Optimization-Agent-Skill](https://github.com/AvdLee/Xcode-Build-Optimization-Agent-Skill) - An Agent Skill helping you to optimize Xcode incremental and clean builds by running benchmarks and optimizing build settings.
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta
 - [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1